sarvan0506/EVA5-Vision-Squad/S14/README.md

 [![Watch the video](http://i3.ytimg.com/vi/JhJbKoJb_fs/maxresdefault.jpg)](https://www.youtube.com/watch?v=JhJbKoJb_fs 'What Autopilot sees?')

-## Data preparation for Capstone Project
+## Part II: Data preparation for Capstone Project

 Please refer to the ` dataset` folder to have a look at the dataset sample images.
 The dataset constitutes of 3 different input types which are,